ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2023.03.08.md

 ### Barriers which prevented [Instrument Demos](https://github.com/ISISComputingGroup/IBEX/issues/7584) from being done
  - General feeling that recording yourself is uncomfortable: proposed idea of one person recording, and another editing to overcome this.
  - Still very much considered valuable and a good idea.
  - Discussed the lack of demo meetings, and how these can be valuable for IBEX input.
-Decided that it's more sensible to encourage the ISs to come to us, rather than imposing meetings on them.
+Decided that it's more sensible to encourage the instrument scientists to come to us, rather than imposing meetings on them.
  - Agreed actions:
    - Skip demos for this sprint: it's been long enough that we should focus on preparing for the next sprint's instead.
    - Each sprint's demos will cover the changes occurred since the last, as then we get a nice archive going forwards.